Blowing up the re-location industry, Move Guides raises $48M Series C

 Kennedy says that what moved the needle for investors to go for the Series C was the prevailing macro trends for an increasingly mobile workforce requiring a single management platform, plus great execution.

-Ravi Viswanathan, general partner at NEA says “Global mobility management is the nextfrontier for HR tech.
+Ravi Viswanathan, general partner at NEA says “Global mobility management is the next frontier for HR tech.
 Effectively deploying talent in the right place at the right time yields the highest competitive advantages for organizations.
 And Move Guides has developed the first cloud-based software platform to power the mobile workforce.”

 Move Guides expanded its leadership team earlier this year, in particular adding Jonathan Chadwick, former executive vice president and CFO/COO of VMware, as its newest board member.
 In March 2017, it acquired Teleport, whose products use data science and matching algorithms to help people discover their best places to live and work.
 This is particularly aimed at millennial and the new global mobile worker.
 Move Guides has offices in the Americas, EMEA and APAC.